getodk/docs/docs/central-command-line.rst

 .. code-block:: console

-  docker-compose exec service odk-cmd --email example@getodk.org user-create
+  $ docker compose exec service odk-cmd --email example@getodk.org user-create

 You will be asked for a password for the account, and if everything worked correctly you should see some data printed out that among other things lists the email you entered a moment ago.
 The next thing you'll need to do is to :ref:`make the new account an administrator <central-command-line-user-promote>`, which is normally automatically done by the web interface.
 If you don't, the new user will not be able to do anything.